 Therefore, the Banquet of Redemption and Reconciliation provided by Abba Avinu for the children of Israel is already made ready.
 Now all of the children of Israel are invited to eat bread in the Kingdom of heaven.
-However, thus far very few of Adonai’s chosen people have decided to attend.
+However, thus far very few of God’s chosen people have decided to attend.
 Since the invitation is voluntary the children of Israel can refuse to attend.
-All have been ‘called’ by Elohim Avinu (G-d Our Father) but thus far few of us have accepted the call.
+All have been ‘called’ by Elohim Avinu (God our Father) but thus far few of us have accepted the call.
 Messiah teaches us that the orthodox Yehudim in the time of His first appearance (there will be a second coming of Messiah) were the first to receive invitations to attend the Banquet of Redemption and Reconciliation.
 However, this group of religious leaders emphatically declined the invitation.
 This elite class of hyper-religious Yehudim even invented excuses for why they could not attend.
 Some of their excuses were polite; others were not so polite.

 The bottom line: As a group these persons actually decided that they did not want to attend the Banquet.
 So, they did not attend.
 They even did everything they could to dissuade the non-orthodox and secular persons not to attend the Banquet.
 Ever since then the orthodox Jewish movement has clung to their hyper-legalistic codes and culture and they have repeatedly and continuously refused The Host’s (Adonai’s) generous invitation.

 The second wave of invitations went out to the non-orthodox (non-practicing) and secular Yehudim.
 For almost two thousand years now this group has enjoyed a growing number of acceptances.
 The people of this group refuse to live a legalistic lifestyle.
 Nearly all of these persons desire a non-legalistic happiness-filled life of love, mercy, and grace.